sourdoughlabs/drivethru/README.md

-### Introduciton
+### Introduction

-Drivethru is a stupid simple order taking app.
-Written in #golang.
+Drivethru is a stupid simple order taking app written in #golang.
 It serves a static site out of site/ (a bare-bones set of samples is there to get you started.
 It takes orders from an order form and writes invoices out to invoices/.
 The invoices are stored as json files.
 There are compatible with ( https://github.com/vhodges/mkinvoice ).

 ### Products.json